dhis2/reference-org-unit-sync/README.md

 If synchronisation fails again because the error persists or a different error occurs, then the newly failed synchronisation is pushed to the dead-letter queue.

 On a standalone ActiveMQ Artemis broker, the management console is typically available on port _8161_.
 By default, however, the management console is unavailable because the app runs an embedded Artemis instance.
 It is strongly recommended to replace the embedded broker with a standalone one for operational purposes (e.g., observability).
-Once you have a standalone broker running, you will need to set bother the producer and consumer app parameters `camel.component.jms.connection-factory.brokerURL` to the standalone broker address.
+Once you have a standalone broker running, you will need to set both the producer and consumer app parameters `camel.component.jms.connection-factory.brokerURL` to the standalone broker address.

 ### Mapping